Alchemist21/pecunia/README.md

 ![](./pecunia.jpeg)

-Pecunia provides clients the ability to ensure that their heirs will be able to get their share of the crypto and NFT once the client dies.
+Pecunia ensures clients safe and secure estate planning for cryptocurrency and NFTs.

 # Architecture: